GraceE-Dion/Irrigation-Laser-YOLO2-ViT-Soil-Analysis/README.md

 | **Validation Loss** | 1.5372 | **0.3695** |
 | **Validation Accuracy** | 85.20% | **98.11%** |

-#### **Key Observations:**
+#### Why Accuracy is High: Multi-Head Self-Attention
+The rapid convergence is driven by the **Vision Transformer's** ability to process global context:
+* **Feature Prioritization:** Attention weights allow the model to ignore background soil noise and "attend" specifically to the laser's refraction patterns.
+* **Spectral Fusion:** The model learns to prioritize Infrared (IR) data in instances where standard RGB shadows might obscure moisture levels.

+#### 📊 Key Observations:
-* **Steady Convergence:** The ~76% reduction in loss confirms the model successfully learned the spectral signatures of the laser-soil interaction.
+* **Steady Convergence:** A ~76% reduction in loss confirms the model successfully mastered the complex spectral signatures of laser-soil interaction.
-* **Inference Reliability:** The high diagonal density in the Confusion Matrix (shown above) indicates that even the "hardest" classes (Levels 4 and 5) were identified with high precision.
+* **Class Precision:** The Confusion Matrix shows high diagonal density, meaning the model accurately distinguishes between similar moisture levels (e.g., Level 4 vs. Level 5).
-* **Zero Drastic Errors:** No extreme misclassifications (e.g., Level 0 confused for Level 10) were observed in the final validation set.
+* **Reliability:** No "Extreme Errors" (e.g., confusing dry Level 0 with saturated Level 10) were observed, making this viable for real-world automated irrigation.

 ## Technical Specification